tjmahr/dissertation/docs/12-aim1-methods.md

-Figure \@ref(fig:aim1-spaghetti) depicts the dataset following these data screening and preparation steps.
+Figure \@ref(fig:aim1-spaghetti) depicts the dataset following the data screening and model preparation steps.
 The lines start around .25 which is chance performance on four-alternative forced choice task.
-The lines rise as the word unfolds and peak and plateau around 1400 ms.
+The lines rise as the word unfolds, and they peak and plateau around 1400 ms.

 (ref:aim1-spaghetti) Empirical word recognition growth curves from each year of the study.
 Each line represents an individual child's proportion